03 January 2021 (Edited and updated 4 December November 2024)

 unmatched anywhere).

 One, the Kinzhal, with a launch range of 2,000 kilometers, flies at 9 + times the speed of sound, and due to both speed and ability to maneuver in flight, is unstoppable by current air defenses.
-The Zircon has a range of over 1,000 kilometers, also flies at around 9 times the speed of sound, and is unstoppable when fired in salvos of 2 or more.
+The Zircon has a range of over 1,000 kilometers (air launched, it is probably 1,500 kilometers), also flies at around 9 times the speed of sound, and is unstoppable when fired in salvos of 2 or more.
 It was used in a military operation for the first time on 19 March 2022 to destroy Ukrainian missiles and an ammunition depot in south-western Ukraine, 100km from the Romanian border.
 (This missile may have been chosen because its kinetic energy alone is enough to penetrate hardened concrete.)

 Fired from ships or submarines in the west Atlantic, these new Russian missiles could hit any target in the eastern US mainland within 4 or 5 minutes of launch.